cocos3d/cocos3d/README.md

 	The second format will link the Cocos3D demo apps to the specific Cocos2D distribution that was downloaded into the specified directory.
-This format can be useful when testing against specific Cocos2D versions downloaded from GitHub.
+This format can be useful when testing against specific Cocos2D versions downloaded from GitHub or the Cocos2D website.
 You may use either a relative path (as above), or an absolute path.
 If for some reason the relative path cannot be correctly resolved on your system, or the resulting links to the Cocos2D library are not accurate, try again using the full absolute path.

 	If you encounter errors during installation, it's typically because you are trying to run the installer without first navigating to the Cocos3D distribution directory.